BushLife - Silky Saws Hero

 Silky PocketBoy 130

 Perhaps getting stuck somewhere is never a concern for you.
 Or maybe you don’t need to cut bigger chunks of wood.
 So be it.
-But if a saw in general still sounds like a good idea, in comes the Silky POCKETBOY.
-And of course, we have one of these as well!
+But if a saw still sounds like a good idea, consider the Silky POCKETBOY.
+And, of course, we have one of these as well, and yes, it fits perfectly into your back pocket! ๐Ÿ™‚

-The Silky Pocket Boy comes in 2 sizes: 5.12″ (130 mm) or 6.69″ (170 mm), the smaller one weighing only 170g (6.0 oz.)
-I don’t know about you, but when I order black forest ham at the deli, it’s usually 200 grams and it’s a pretty small bundle.
-In other words, the saw lives up to its “pocket” name both in size and weight.
+The Silky Pocket Boy saw model comes in 2 sizes: 5.12″ (130 mm) or 6.69″ (170 mm), the smaller one weighing only 170g (6.0 oz.).
+It, too, features an excellent grip.
+I don’t know about you, but when I order black forest ham at the deli, it’s usually 200 grams, which is a pretty small bundle.
+In other words, the saw lives up to its “pocket” name in size and weight.

-Unlike the BIGBOY, the POCKETBOY also comes with a hard sheath that keeps it perfectly secure, in addition to being attachable to a belt.
-It is an outstanding piece of gear to add to any kit and a very HANDY item to have in your pocket if frequent cutting is your thing.
+Unlike the BIGBOY, the POCKETBOY comes in a hard plastic sheath that keeps it perfectly secure.
+The sheath is attachable to a belt or pack.
+It is an outstanding piece of gear to add to any kit and a very HANDY item to carry in your pocket if frequent cutting is your thing.

 Conclusion

-We will always stand by our comment that the saw is mightier than the axe.
-But then again the hardcore bushcrafters will always want both and the combination of things you can do with these 2 tools is limitless.
-So who knows?
+We will always stand behind our comment that the saw is mightier than the axe.
+But then again, the hardcore bushcrafters will always want both, and the combination of things you can do with these 2 tools is limitless.
+So, who knows?
 Maybe you want both as well.
+You can not go wrong with either the Silky BIGBOY or POCKETBOY.
+They both offer superior control for smoother, faster cutting and peace of mind in the outdoors.

 Further Reading

-We can’t write a novel about a saw… But the good news for you blade junkies is we have a very in-depth review of the Morakniv Garberg Carbon.
+We can’t write a novel about a saw, but the good news for you blade lovers is we have a very in-depth review of the Morakniv Garberg Carbon.
 It’s a wicked bushcraft knife that should always go hand in hand with that shiny new Silky saw.
 Just don’t forget the band-aid aisle!

 Share This Post